fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 Zayd is from Kakhtani branch of Arabs, his mother and father were from different tribes.
 He was kidnapped and sold into slavery to get revenge on Zay's father's tribe. he was 7-8.
 They sold him for 400 dirhams to Hakim the nephew of Khadija.
-Zayd becomes Khadija's child. after marrying to the prophet Muhammad SAW she gives Zayd to the prophet SAW.
+Zayd becomes Khadija's child. after marrying to the prophet Muhammad  ﷺ    she gives Zayd to the prophet  ﷺ   .

 Zayd's father is looking for his son.
 During Hajj season smo recognized Zayd and asked him questions and made sure he is Zayd.
 So father and uncle travel to Mecca and wanted to sell Zayd back.

 Zayd was about 25 at that time.
-He has been with the prophet SAW for at least 10 years.
+He has been with the prophet  ﷺ    for at least 10 years.
 So the prophet let Zayd choose if he want to go home with his father or stay with him.
 Zayd immediately choses to stay.

-The prophet SAW took Zayd to Qaaba and announced that from now on Zayd is a free man and he is the adopted son of Muhammad SAW.
+The prophet  ﷺ    took Zayd to Qaaba and announced that from now on Zayd is a free man and he is the adopted son of Muhammad  ﷺ   .

-Usama ibn Zayd was born in the house of the prophet Muhammad SAW.
+Usama ibn Zayd was born in the house of the prophet Muhammad  ﷺ   .

 After freeing Zayd married Zaynab from Quraish.
 Zayd has a blessing of being the only companion name mentioned in the Quran.
 Zayd was martyred

-Some of he sahaba have said that if Zayd was alive when the prophet SAW died, he would have been the khalifa.
+Some of he sahaba have said that if Zayd was alive when the prophet  ﷺ    died, he would have been the khalifa.

 </details>